 The original cyclopes.
 Their father locked them in Tartarus since birth.
 Their older brother Cronus doesn't bother to free them after his rebellion.
 When Zeus frees them, they return his favor by forging weapons for the gods and finally live peacefully working as Hephaestus's helpers.
 That's until Zeus kills Asclepius and a vengeful Apollo doesn't have the guts to turn against his father, so he kills the group of cyclopes who forged Zeus's lightning bolt instead.
 Though there are versions that have both them and Asclepius get better.

 Cassandra.
 There's literally nothing that ever seems to go right for this girl, making her perhaps one of the biggest woobies in Classical Mythology on a whole.
 First, either Apollo tries to rape her, she commits the "sin" of blowing his affections off, or she leaves her work as one of the priestesses of his temple in Troy without counting on how that would piss the Hell outta him.
 Then, he curses her so that none of her visions of the future are ever believed.
 Then the Trojan War happens and her brother dies.
 Then she starts to lose it.
 Then she tries to hide in Athena's temple only to be kidnapped and violently raped by Ajax the Lesser, while her entire family is either killed or enslaved.
 Then, she ends up as King Agamemnon's concubine.
 And finally, Agamemnon's cheating wife Clytemnestra kills her.
-And if the Agamemnon play is to be believed, she clearly'' knew shit was about to go down but was resigned already to her and Agamemnon's bloody fate, not attempting to run away even when the local elders expressed some sympathy for her.
+And if the Agamemnon play is to be believed, she clearly knew shit was about to go down but was resigned already to her and Agamemnon's bloody fate, not attempting to run away even when the local elders expressed some sympathy for her.

 Oedipus.
 Big Time.
 He accidentally kills his own father while traveling in order to avoid this fate, marries his mother and have four children with her, then blinded himself after finding the truth.
 It doesn't end there.
 His two sons exile him and he dies wandering with his daughter, who's also his half-sister.